vx-nihili/ScreeningTest/README.md

 | `"-email <pattern>"` | This command searches for emails that contain the pattern and prints the students' <br>corresponding names.
 This search is also case insensitive.    |
 | `"-gpa <gpa>[+-]"`   | This command finds students that have a higher (if '+') or lower (if '-') gpa than the inputted <br>gpa number and prints the full name of the students. |

 No dependencies, other than python itself, are needed to run the code.
-Enter the following in the terminal or command line to clone the repository so the code can be run.
+Enter the following in the terminal to clone the repository so the code can be run locally.
 ```
 git clone https://github.com/vx-nihili/ScreeningTest.git
 cd ScreeningTest
 ```

 ## Demo
-To get an idea of how this program will work, [testFile.csv](https://github.com/vx-nihili/ScreeningTest/blob/master/testFile.csv) has been included with 10000 randomly generated names, emails, and gpa scores.
+To get an idea of how this program will work, [testFile.csv](https://github.com/vx-nihili/ScreeningTest/blob/master/testFile.csv) has been included with 10,000 randomly generated names, emails, and gpa scores.
 Once the repository has been cloned, enter the following code to try the program.
 Note that any command following the directions above can be used with this file, this is simply an example.
 ```
 python ClassRosterSearch.py "-name johnson" testFile.csv
 ```